Proprietor, Gr8 Plate Restaurant Group

 The Oklahoma native and his wife Doris are WSET level two certified sommeliers and both are active in the community as well as the restaurants.
 Paul’s interest in sports – he was the number two-rated wrestler in the US and played college football at Purdue – has him sponsoring a myriad of sports activities for kids [including his three children aged 6 months to 11 years].
 Additionally, the husband and wife team participate in and donate to several non-profits for children – Big Brothers and Big Sisters, Boys and Girls Country and Casa Esperanza.

-Executive Chef – Memorial & The Merrill House, Gr8 Plate Hospitality
+Executive Chef -The Union Kitchen – Memorial & The Merrill House, Gr8 Plate Hospitality

 With nearly 30 years of experience, Chef Henry Hopkes IV is the Executive Chef at The Union Kitchen – Memorial and The Merrill House, both part of Gr8 Plate Hospitality.
 Henry is continuing his career as a chef in the Houston culinary field at one of Houston’s best-known neighborhood gems and one of Houston’s newest event venues in the heart of Upper Kirby.

 At an early age, Henry found his love for cooking through seeing the passion his father put into family meals.
 Growing up in Grosse Point, Michigan, he would look forward to spending his Saturdays shopping at local farmer’s markets and Detroit’s finest butcher shops with his father.
 Together, they would often travel to New York and Chicago to enjoy delicious meals and experience fine cuisine.
 Months away from high school graduation, Henry’s father was relocated to Houston, and the family began a new adventure in Texas.
 Henry’s father encouraged him to pursue a career that he would be passionate about.